 We also host a regular Spark the Change Meetup group which is designed to foster the Community aspect of our goals, so that stories of inspiration, partnering for social impact, collaboration and belongingness carry on beyond the walls of a conference venue.

 Our latest innovation is a series of remote-first learning events, called LAST Anywhere.
 The initial format will be 30-50 participants viewing an online talk from a speaker drawn from Tabar’s global network.
 There will then be a session of virtual break-out sessions, facilitated by an experienced facilitator.

 LAST Conferences are the best community-based events of their type in Australia.

-In 2018, editions of LAST were held in Melbourne, Sydney, Brisbane and Canberra.
-In 2019, they have been joined by Adelaide.
+In 2019, editions of LAST were held in Adelaide, Melbourne, Sydney, Brisbane and Canberra.

 LAST Conference is an affordable, grassroots mini-conference for Lean, Agile, and Systems Thinking practitioners.

 real experiences of lean and agile adoption

 1st Conference & Be1st Adelaide

 1st Conference was on 28 February & 1 March 2019, in Melbourne

 It’s NOT just for beginners!!!
 1st Conference uses the Heart of Agile as inspiration to use first principles to “Enable a culture of agility” in all sizes of organisation.
 Lisette Sutherland, author of the book Work Together Anywhere visited us from the Netherlands, as a keynote speaker.